AdobeDocs/experience-manager-65.en/help/mobile/phonegap-add-analytics-to-apps.md

 After the Analytics account is set up, create a Content Sync configuration to pull in the content into your Mobile Application.

-For additional details, refer to Configuring the Content Sync Content.
-The configuration will need to instruct Content Sync to put the ADBMobileConfig into the /www directory.
+For additional details, see Configuring the Content Sync Content.
+The configuration must instruct Content Sync to put the ADBMobileConfig into the /www directory.
 For example, in the Geometrixx Outdoors App, the Content Sync configuration is at: */content/phonegap/geometrixx-outdoors/shell/jcr:content/pge-app/app-config/ams-ADBMobileConfig*.
 There is a configuration for development as well; however, it is identical to the non-development configuration in the case of Geometrixx Outdoors.

-For further details on how to download the ADBMobileConfig from your Mobile Application AEM Apps dashboard, refer to Analytics - Mobile Services - Adobe Mobile Services SDK Config File.
+For further details on how to download the ADBMobileConfig from your Mobile Application AEM Apps dashboard, see Analytics - Mobile Services - Adobe Mobile Services SDK Config File.

 ```xml
 <jcr:root xmlns:jcr="https://www.jcp.org/jcr/1.0" xmlns:nt="https://www.jcp.org/jcr/nt/1.0"